 To report bias incidents or related concerns, complete this form or send email to email@example.com.
 Know that confidential care and support for individuals affected by bias are available.
-More information about Cornell’s bias reporting system is also available here.
+More information about Cornell’s bias reporting system is also available on the HR website..
 Cornell is committed to maintaining a bias-free climate based on civility, decency, and respect.

 Reporting sexual misconduct

-Complete this form or send an email to firstname.lastname@example.org if you need to report sexual misconduct.
+To report sexual misconduct, complete this form or send an email to firstname.lastname@example.org.
 The SHARE website has many resources to help you get support in the event of sexual harassment or assault.
 Policy 6.4 provides definitions and explains the procedures employed for investigating and adjudicating allegations of sexual misconduct.

 While being part of a campus group can be one of the most meaningful aspects of student life, hazing is often a hidden, but serious problem that undermines the value of these experiences and poses risk of physical and mental harm for many individuals.
 Complete this form to report hazing activity.
 Confidential channels for reporting hazing are available on Cornell’s hazing prevention website.